hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-4.md

 class: compact, col-2
 # Specifying Required Resources
 - The [resources stanza](https://www.nomadproject.io/docs/job-specification/resources.html) describes the requirements a task requires.
-  - Resource requirements include memory, network, CPU, and device.
+  - Resource requirements include memory, CPU, and device.
   - Tasks will only be scheduled to client nodes that satisfy its resource requirements.

 <br>